 The Valve Index boasts some of the best visuals of any mainstream, commercially available HMD, with a display resolution equaling the Vive Pro, Quest, and Odyssey+ but paired with a 120Hz refresh rate (up to 144Hz in a currently unsupported, experimental mode).
 The FOV, at 130°, is also best-in-class, and there's virtually no detectable screen door effect inside the headset.

 It also boasts some impressive technology and handy convenience features, like per-finger tracking on the excellent Index controllers, USB passthrough for future accessories, and fantastic, crystal clear audio via the near-field speakers, which hover just off the ears.
-It's also comfortable to wear, built from carefully selected, high-quality materials and top-notch weight distribution.
+It's also comfortable to wear, built from carefully selected, high-quality materials, with top-notch weight distribution.

 But all that comes at a price.
-As we said in our Valve Index review, it's the best VR headset on the market... if you don't consider the value proposition.
-At nearly a thousand dollars, the complete Index package costs more than double the Rift S or Quest price and almost precisely double the MSRP of the Odyssey+, which can be regularly found at a discount.
+It's the best VR headset on the market... if you don't consider the value proposition.
+At nearly a thousand dollars, the complete Index package costs as much as three Quest 2s.
 There aren't many solid use cases for the finger tracking technology either, apart from Half-Life: Alyx, which you get for free.

 The HTC Vive Cosmos Elite is designed to address some of the original HTC Vive Cosmos problems while maintaining that model's core specifications.
 The dual 4.3-inch 1440 x 1700 displays running at 90 Hz really are worth holding on to.
 The Cosmos Elite comes bundled with Half-Life: Alyx and 6-months of Viveport Infinity subscription, which at the very least means there are lots of things to try out with your new headset.